- UCAS Code

 - 01326 213730

-Game Art is designed to help you excel as an artist in games.
-Through collaborative projects, using the same methodology currently used in the profession, the course will develop your capabilities as a creative artist, and equip you with the latest skills and knowledge needed for industry.
+Begin your career as an artist in games.
+Through collaborative projects aligned with the profession, this course will develop your capabilities as a creative artist and equip you with the latest skills and knowledge needed for industry.